San Juan, Puerto Rico

 Container Bar.
 One of several waterfront restaurants and bars in Cataño nearby the ferry terminal.
 Try the crab salad arepas and enjoy a medalla.

 Food Truck Parks.
-Quite popular across Puerto Rico, three go-tos in San Juan are Tresbé, Lote 23, and Miramar Food Truck Park.
+Quite popular across Puerto Rico, our go-tos in San Juan are Tresbé, Lote 23, and Miramar Food Truck Park.

 Cocktail Bars & Nightlife